wuic/wuic/README.md

 If your webapp is based on JSPs, the easiest way to use WUIC is to add the wuic-tag artifact in your pom.xml.
 Otherwise, you can just depend on the wuic-servlet artifact.

+The next major release is targeted for the end of June.
+Intermediate releases are already in the roadmap and more documentation is going to be written in the next weeks !

 License
 ====